apacheignite/documentation/odbc-driver/connection-string-and-dsn.md

   ]
 }
 [/block]
-Files that you are looking for are going to be listed after `SYSTEM DATA SOURCES` and `USER DATA SOURCES`.
-Once you located the file you should manually open it with any editor (you may need to create it first) and add dsn in the following format:
+A path to the file of interest Files should be shown in between `SYSTEM DATA SOURCES` and `USER DATA SOURCES` properties.

+Once you odbc.ini file has been found, open it with any editor of your choice and add DSN section to it as its shown below:

 [block:code]
 {